PHARMACEUTICAL TECHNOLOGY/GALENIC PREPARATIONS LABORATORY

 Learning outcomes of the course unit

-In order to sit the exam in Pharmaceutical Technology/Galenic Preparations Laboratory the student has to pass the exam of Organic Chemistry and Physiology.
+In order to take the final exam Pharmaceutics/Galenic Preparations Laboratory the student have to be already passed both the exams of Organic Chemistry and General Physiology.

 Course contents summary